 Recognizing the potential impact of this grassroots effort, Shams Power adopted and expanded upon the concept.
-Conceived by Shams Power, the program was designed to empower women in the solar energy industry.
+The program was designed to empower women in the solar energy industry.
 WiE subsequently partnered to advance this vision, playing a pivotal role not only in recruiting but also in identifying promising talent and providing ongoing support through mentoring and job placements.
 This collaboration has been instrumental in ensuring the program's success.